bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 That's it.
 I bet you can even do all that in less than 15 lines of code.
 Of course, you can add so much more to this.
 For example, use the extras from Python-Markdown2 to gather YAML-style front matter from your Markdown posts.
-You can even gather timstamps for your files to create some kind of order on your site.
+You can even gather timestamps for your files to create some kind of order on your site.
 The sky's the limit here.

 ## How This Site Was Born